ArtemCyberLab/FTP-Server-Penetration/README.md

+Project Overview
+This project is focused on penetration testing, specifically hacking into an FTP server and extracting hidden information.
+The project involves a range of practical techniques, such as exploiting FTP vulnerabilities, decrypting encoded data, and utilizing various tools to interact with network services.
+The exercises for this project were carried out on TryHackMe, an ethical hacking platform, ensuring all activities were conducted in a legal and controlled environment.

 Project: Hacking an FTP Server and Extracting Hidden Information

 In this project, I performed a series of penetration testing tasks, which involved hacking an FTP server, extracting hidden data, and using various tools to work with network services and files.